 Why Film Matters to Studying Law

-Often, a heroic protagonist is able to save the day, stiching together the treads of law and justice through extra-ordinary perseverance and a great personal cost.
+Often, a heroic protagonist is able to save the day, stitching together the treads of law and justice through extra-ordinary perseverance and at great personal cost.

 - Often the legal system is seen as beyond redemption (e.g., outlaw films where justice is in the hands of the characters).

 Films provide insights into disciplinary "blind spots" that are missed by those participating in the legal system.

 - Often legal reasoning is presented as analogous to scientific reasoning ... it is expected to aspire to the same standards of objectivity and coherence.